How to Use and Edit Field Mappings

 Data Truncation and Character Limits

-If you receive a SQL error stating that data must be truncated, it means the text you're trying to save exceeds the field's character limit.
-You can check the limit in three ways:
+If you receive an error stating that data must be truncated, it means the text you're trying to save exceeds the field's character limit.
+You can check the limit in two ways:

-- Log in as the user, go to field mappings and click on the hyperlinked field mapping name.
-The popup box has the character limit listed.
+- Go to field mappings and click on the hyperlinked field mapping name.
+The popup box has the character limit listed under Text FieldLimit.

-- Visit the developer documentation and go to References > Entities and navigate to your desired entity.
+- Visit the Entity Reference Guide in the developer documentation and navigate to your desired entity.
 Open the entity and find the corresponding field mapping.
-In the column Type you will see a number in parenthesis that indicates the limit (i.e String (100) means 100 character limit)
+In the column Type you will see a number in parenthesis that indicates the limit (i.e String (100) means 100 character limit).

 Field Won't Save or Appears Blank